QubesOS/qubes-doc/introduction/support.md

 the list.
 However, a Google account is required in order to post through the web interfaces.
 (Note: There have been many discussions about why the Qubes OS Project does not maintain an official forum.
-The curious can find these by searching the list archives.
-However, there is an [unofficial forum](https://qubes-os.info) that is synced with the mailing lists.)
+The curious can find these by searching the list archives.)

 ## qubes-announce ##